tinyko/ACMSIMC_TUT_tiny/README.md

 - HOWTO

-  - Open your favourite Terminal/Shell
+  - Open your powershell in windows
   - Change work path to a directory you like
   - Run code below line-by-line